A comfortable office chair makes all the difference when one spends hours sitting at a desk.

 When I learned my mother-in-law was knitting again (after a multi-decade break), I requested a scarf.
 The photo doesn't do it justice, but it's truly lovely.
 I also use wrist warmers when I'm chilly.
 Really.

 Not all writers will need a footrest, but I do.
 Since I'm short, the footrest helps me to sit with better posture.
 I've been using a box, but plan to get this footrest.
+(Edited: I have it and appreciate it daily.)

 7. Stacked Teapot